 Tall Cypress Trees, walking trails, fishing, canoe and kayak rentals

 Here at Old McCaskill's Farm, we are very close to I-20.
 If it's historical sites you're looking for, we are centrally located, 6 miles, between historic Camden and Boykin.

 Camden is the oldest inland city and has many local sites for those interested in history or just interested in the South.

 Please call ahead of time for reservations.
-Our nightly rate is $125 and we accept both Visa and Master Card.
+Our nightly rate varies according to which room you choose.
+We accept both Visa, Master Card and American Express.

 377 Cantey LaneRembert, SC 29128 803-432-9537 (home)803-432-9537 (cell)